arunmadhu/ecom-angular/README.md

    The unit test project is added here.
 The unit test covers all the necessary code sections.

  * dbProject
     This folder contains the db project being used in this applicaiton.
-The DB scripts and product data can be found in the Database folder     in githib repository root.
+The DB scripts and product data can be found in the db-scripts file     in githib repository root.